How to Ride Transit in Los Angeles

 And make sure to plan out your return trip too!
 Transit service is much more limited in the evening and on the weekend, so you need to make sure you can get home, too.

-Transit also has a handy feature where you can “favorite” certain routes, which means Transit will notify you if any issues arise with those routes (maintenance, station closures, delays, etc.).
+Transit also has a handy feature where you can “pin” certain routes, which means Transit will notify you if any issues arise with those routes (maintenance, station closures, delays, etc.).
 These are also posted on Metro’s Alerts and Advisories page and the Metro Rider Alerts twitter feed.

 3. How do I pay for my ride?

 You want to get yourself a TAP card.
 It’s a fare card that you add money to, then use each time you ride transit.
-Per its name, you “tap” it on fare readers (the blue circles that say “TAP” on them) at the entrances to train stations and at the front door of buses (although it’s not really a tap, it’s more holding it over the circle for a few seconds before you hear the beep).
-There’s two kinds of fare product you can load onto a TAP card: “Stored value” or a transit pass.
+Per its name, you “tap” it on fare readers (the blue circles that say “TAP” on them) at the entrances to train stations and at the front door of buses (although it’s not really a tap, you usually have to hold it over the circle for a couple seconds before you hear the beep).
+There’s two kinds of fare product you can load onto a TAP card: “stored value” or a transit pass.
 Stored value is just an amount of money you put on the card which is drawn from each time you use it.
 A transit pass covers an unlimited number of trips for a certain duration of time (usually a day, a week, or a month) for a specific transit agency.

 A new TAP card costs $2, and the easiest place to buy or reload one is from a TAP card machine at a Metro Rail station.
 You can also order one from the website, or buy one from one of many stores or community centers (a list of vendors is on the website).
 Or you can even download the TAP app and use your phone instead of the plastic card.
-Metro’s one-way fare is $1.75, and you can transfer to another Metro line for free within two hours.

-5. What’s with all the letters (colors)?
+4. What’s with all the letters (colors)?

 Until recently, most of the Metro rail lines were named after colors: Red, Purple, Blue, Green, and Gold, with a couple of express bus lines called the Orange and Silver Lines.
 The one exception was the Expo Line, because by that point Metro was running out of basic colors to use.

-6. Where do the train lines go?
+5. Where do the train lines go?

 • The J (Silver) is an express bus line that travels mostly along bus lanes on the freeway, going from El Monte to Union Station, then taking surface streets through Downtown before getting on the 110 and heading south to Harbor Gateway, with some buses continuing south all the way to San Pedro.
-One thing to note is that it costs an extra 75 cents over almost any other Metro service, making a one-way fare $2.50 instead of the usual $1.75.

 • The G (Orange) line is an express bus line that has its own road through the San Fernando Valley, going from the B line station in North Hollywood west through Van Nuys and Reseda, then turning north on Canoga and ending in Chatsworth.

-7. How do I prepare for my ride?
+6. How do I prepare for my ride?

-8. How do I tell which train/bus to board?
+7. How do I tell which train/bus to board?

 At a bus stop, try to arrive at the stop at least 5 minutes before the bus is supposed to arrive (checking the Transit app is a good way to avoid missing your bus) and wait somewhere where the driver can clearly see you.